 Little is left of Tangiers Classical past, most notably the Punic necropolis just west of the Kasbah.
 Other artifacts are consigned to the Museum of the Kasbah while the Classical city lays buried under the streets of White City with its lime-coated houses from the days of Delacroix or Matisse.

 Modern Tangier became the playground of the rich and famous, authors, artists, and even spies.
 After checking into the Riad, the afternoon is yours to enjoy on your own.
 Stop by the American Legation, the first US Embassy overseas (now a museum), then stroll the high walls of the Kasbah into the alleys of the Grand Socco market.
 A little farther away, visit the “Sultan’s Palace,” a museum of Moroccan arts.
-Tangier is also renowned for the Spanish influence on its culture, starting with the arena that stands on the Plaza de Torros and the 1913 Cervantes Theatre.
+Tangier is also renowned for its Spanish influence on its culture, starting with the arena on the Plaza de Torros and the 1913 Cervantes Theatre.

 Have breakfast and check out of the Riad for your next day of adventure.